 Be aware that consuming illegal drugs may leave you vulnerable to corruption and robberies and it also supports the system that has been increasing Tulum’s crime rate.

-In fact, data shows that drug-related crime in Tulum soared by 783% between 2019 and 2021, with the same studies reporting that ‘party drugs’ provided to visitors are direct causation for this increase.
+In fact, data shows that drug-related crime in Tulum soared by 783% between 2019 and 2021, with the same studies reporting that ‘party drugs’ provided to visitors are the direct cause for this increase.
 In other words, the Tulum crime rate is directly tied to the tourists who come to party there.
 And look, I can’t tell you how to live your life, but when it comes to buying drugs on vacation, keep in mind that your purchases lead to real consequences for both the locals and other visitors alike.

 📚 Related Reading: My article on the best 12 day trips from Tulum includes ancient Mayan ruins, cenotes (limestone sinkholes), beautiful towns, and island escapes.
 Check it out!